IBM/fabric-contract-attribute-based-access-control/README.md

 External message notifications are sent when order states are changed and Price/Quantity Change notifications are sent.

-#### 9) In a separate tab, log in as "FDA", this should take you to the Regulator Portal
+#### 9) On another appication instance, log in as "FDA", this should take you to the Regulator Portal

 - This will bring up a list of all orders
 - Clicking on an order will display all of the transaction history of that order

-#### 10) In a separate tab, log in as "ACustomer", this should take you to the Customer Portal
+#### 10) On another appication instance, log in as "ACustomer", this should take you to the Customer Portal

 - Enter order id for corn (representing a barcode of a particular product with is associated with that order)
 - Order transaction history should be displayed